A unique fishing movement

 Community-based fisheries cannot survive without equitable access** to the ocean commons.
 Fisheries access should be kept affordable, available to future generations, and connected to the communities where they are fished.
 The ocean and its resources should be held in public trust and not privatized.

-Paying a fair price to fishermen, processors, and shore-side businesses helps support local economies and increases the quality of life for all those whose hands touch our fish.
-Community-based seafood should be available and affordable for all communities, and must be balanced against the needs and limits of the ocean as well as fishermen’s ability to sustain a livelihood with dignity and joy.
-Paying a fair price is also based on a conservation ethic where fishermen are able to attain higher value for lower volume of catch, which places less pressure on the fish stocks.
+Paying a fair price to harvesters, processors, and shore-side businesses helps support local economies and increases the quality of life for all those whose hands touch our fish.
+Community-based seafood should be available and affordable for all communities, and must be balanced against the needs and limits of the ocean as well as harvester's ability to sustain a livelihood with dignity and joy.
+Paying a fair price is also based on a conservation ethic where fishers are able to attain higher value for lower volume of catch, which places less pressure on the fish stocks.

 Eating with the ecosystem